-Transfer curve: BT.2100 [5] (PQ)System Colorimetry: BT.2020 [3]

-• Bit depth: 10 bits

-• Metadata: ST 2086, MaxFALL, MaxCLL
+- Transfer function: Rec.
+ITU-R BT.2100 [5] (PQ) - System Colorimetry: BT.2100 [5] - Bit depth: 10 bits - Metadata: SMPTE ST 2086 [10], MaxFALL, MaxCLL

 Several delivery formats (e.g. Ultra HD Blu-rayTM and CTA's HDR10 profile) have specified delivery using the above parameters with the metadata mandatory but are still considered to be using HDR10 for the purposes of this document.
-While ATSC A/341 does not use the term "HDR10," when the PQ transfer curve is used, the static metadata video parameters described therein are consistent with HDR10 as defined herein.
+While ATSC A/341 does not use the term "HDR10," when the PQ transfer function is used, the static metadata video parameters described therein are consistent with HDR10 as defined herein.